balassy/solar-wifi-weather-station/README.md

 Rename the `config.sample.h` file to `config.h`, and modify the values accordingly.

 See the sections below for more information about the particular features that can be configured in this file.

+After turning on the device the first time it will enter into configuration mode which is indicated by the orange LED, if you added the Status LED Shield (see below).
+In configuration mode SolarTherm acts as a WiFi access point.
+The SSID name and the password to connect to this access point can be specified in the `WIFI_AP_SSID` and `WIFI_AP_PASSWORD` parameters in `config.h`.
+Use your computer to connect to this network, then navigate to `http://192.168.4.1` in your web browser to open the configuration portal where you can select the preferred wireless network and set the WiFi password for SolarTherm.

+Important: SolarTherm will wait for user interaction only for 60 minutes on the configuration portal, then restarts automatically.
+This timeout can be configured in the `WIFI_CONFIG_PORTAL_TIMEOUT_SECONDS` parameter in `config.h`.

 ## Status LED